ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-vlannics.md

 {: #vpc-bm-vmware-nsx-t-managers-vlannic}
 {: step}

-In this step, the following VLAN interfaces will be created.
+In this step, the following {{site.data.keyword.bm_is_short}} VLAN interfaces will be created for NSX-T Managers and a virtual IP address (VIP) for NSX-T Managers, which provides fault tolerance and high availability to the NSX-T cluster.

 Interface name        | Interface type | VLAN ID | Subnet              | Allow float  | NSX-T Interface   | Distributed Port Group Name
 ----------------------|----------------|---------|---------------------|--------------|-------------------|------------------------------